otherPOM/Error-Correcting-Encoder-Decoder/README.md

 If the mode is decode, you should take the file from received.txt and decode it to the normal text.
 Save the text into the file named decoded.txt.

+## Stage 5
+In this stage, we will use a more efficient code, the Hamming code.